 The index of refraction calculator will allow you to calculate the refractive index of any medium.
-It is also a tool useful for determining the speed of light in any medium.
+It is also a valuable tool for determining the speed of light in any translucent material.
 Continue reading to discover the index of refraction formula and learn how to find the index of refraction.

 Refractive index definition

 The index of refraction, also called the refractive index, describes how light propagates through a medium.
-It is a dimensionless quantity, and it determines how much light is bent (refracted) when entering a different medium.
+It is a dimensionless quantity, and it determines how much light is bent (or refracted) when entering a different medium.
 In essence, refraction means a change in the speed and wavelength of the wave.

 Index of refraction formula

-Index of refraction of any medium is defined as the proportion between the light of speed in vacuum and in the investigated medium.
+Index of refraction of any medium is defined as the proportion between the speed of light in vacuum and in the investigated medium.
 The refractive index equation is:

 How to find the index of refraction

 - Determine the speed of light in the analyzed medium.
-For example, let's assume 228,850 km/s.
+For example, let's assume .

 - The obtained value is the refractive index of the medium.